ssfsx17/ffpnp/Jobs/Monk.md

 ### Chi Tech T10

 Musou Tensei (20 AP) (special) - Create ghostly copies of four allies who have died permanently in the storyline, for the remainder of combat.
-Out of combat, allows consulting them for advice, although limited by what they knew when they were alive.
+They possess the same attributes and statistics that they had in life.
+Out of combat, this ability allows consulting them for advice, although limited by what they knew when they were alive.

 Tenketsu (10 AP) (single) - Melee attack for double damage, and attempt to instantly-kill.
 If the instant-kill effect fails, then attempt to cause Doom status (4).